An NP-hardness result for the colored constrained maximum 2-edge-colorable subgraph problem in bipartite graphs: Introduction

 In this paper, we deal with the exact solvability of the maximum $k$-edge-colorable subgraph problem.
 Its precise formulation is the following: \begin{problem} Given a graph $G$ and an integer $k$, find a $k$-edge-colorable subgraph with maximum number of edges together with its $k$-edge-coloring. \end{problem}

 In this paper, we focus on the maximum 2-edge-colorable subgraph problem which is the restriction of the problem to the case $k=2$.
 As we observe in our paper this problem is NP-hard in cubic graphs.
-Moreover, using the theory of maximum flows in networks, we show that it is polynomial time solvable in bipartite graphs.
-The main results of the paper are two NP-hardness results for versions of this problem where we have weights on edges or color constraints on vertices.
-Our main results imply that these versions are hard already in connected, bipartite graphs of maximum degree three.
+Moreover, using the theory of maximum flows in networks, we show that it is polynomial-time solvable in bipartite graphs.
+The main result of the paper is an NP-hardness result for a version of this problem where we have color constraints on vertices.
+Our main result implies that this version is hard already in connected, bipartite graphs of maximum degree three.
 The main technical contribution of the paper is the establishment of a connection between our problems and the problem of construction of special maximum matchings considered in the Master thesis of the author and defended back in 2003.
-For the notions, facts and concepts that are not explained in the paper the reader is referred to the graph theory monograph \cite{west:1996}.
+For the notions, facts and concepts that are not explained in the paper the reader is referred to the graph theory monograph of West \cite{west:1996}.